-Cooking for someone who doesn't drink alcohol, and need a good stand-in for the red wine called for in a recipe?
+Cooking and need a good stand-in for the red wine called for in a recipe?
 There are plenty of non-alcoholic substitutes that should do the trick.
 Be advised that most will change the flavor of your recipe, so you may want to do a test run before serving your dish to guests.

 If you want that red wine taste and color, without the addition of alcohol, substitute red grape juice for the red wine in your recipe.

 You can do an even one-to-one swap, but for even better results, include a splash of white vinegar with your grape juice.
 This will cut back on the sweetness some, so it has more of that aged depth that you get with wine, and it'll also increase the meat-tenderizing abilities of your substitute.
 Vinegar is an excellent tenderizer.

 While not as good an alternative to red wine as red grape juice, cranberry juice is still an acceptable substitute in most recipes.
 Just be sure to use the unsweetened (100 percent juice) kind.
 Cranberry juice cocktail will probably add too much sweetness to your recipe.